Prusa Research: Hardware

 Prusa Research currently as of 2025 offers the FDM printers Prusa MK4S, Prusa XL, Prusa MINI+, and Prusa CORE One.
 The MK4S and MINI+ use a traditional cartesian design; the CORE One and the XL uses CoreXY kinematics.
 In addition to these, Prusa Research also offers the Prusa SL1S SLA printer.
 With Trilab, the company is further developing the Prusa PRO product line.
 This includes the Prusa Pro HT90, Prusa Pro SLX, and Prusa Pro Medical One.

+Prusa also offers multi colour addons such as the MMU3 and INDX.
+These can be purchased separately for the printer.

 The company offers the option to purchase many of their printers in kit form for a reduction in price, shipping just the parts and tools necessary to build the printer.
 It also offers upgrades for almost all of its printers - for example, you can upgrade the Prusa i3 MK3S+ to the Prusa MK4.

 Many of the structural components of Prusa 3D printers are 3D printed, facilitating user modification and repair.
 Prusa Research maintains a large number of their 3D printers to mass produce parts while simultaneously testing and developing new hardware.